kiem-group/pdfParser/README.md

 # kiem
-Experimental software fro KIEM project: creating knowledge graphs from publications in Arts and Humanities
+Experimental software for KIEM project: creating knowledge graphs from publications in Arts and Humanities